ankitrohatgi/tarballjs/README.md

 - Unit tests for read and write.

 ## Browser Support
 This works fine on any recent version of Chrome, Firefox or Safari.
-To test your browser, run the unit tests here: http://arohatgi.info/tarballjs/tests/

 ## Running Unit Tests
 For Chrome, the test page has to be hosted on a HTTP server.
 An easy way is to use Python:

 In the root directory of this project, do:

-    python -m SimpleHTTPServer 8000
+    python3 -m http.server 8000

 Then browse to http://localhost:8000/tests/

-For a quick test, you can visit: http://arohatgi.info/tarballjs/tests/

 In Firefox, you can simply load tests/index.html without starting a web server.